 - On May 4, is transferred to the retired list.

 - Serves as prize commissioner for the southern district of New York.

 - On January 15, dies in New Rochelle, New York.

 Description of Contents

-The Commodore William P. McCann Papers, comprising 7.5 linear inches of documentation, span from 1848 until 1906.
+The Commodore William P. McCann Papers, comprising 0.63 linear feet of documentation, span from 1848 until 1906.
 The papers, consisting primarily of handwritten journals and correspondence, cover all but the last two years of McCann's career in the U.S. Navy.

-Included in the collection are copies of outgoing letters, journals, press clippings, a map, a plan for a naval vessel, and a certificate.
-All items, with the exception of the certificate, are handwritten or hand-drawn.
+Included in the collection are copies of outgoing letters, journals, press clippings, a map, a plan for a naval vessel, a certificate, a photograph, and several clippings.

 The McCann Papers are arranged alphabetically by document type into a single series with no subdivisions.
 The correspondence consists of ten letters from McCann to his father, brother (John), Garret Thompson, and Secretary of the Navy John Mason.
 The letters, most likely copies from a larger letterbook, pertain largely to McCann's efforts to enter the Naval School, including his examinations and a meeting with the Secretary of the Navy.
 The letters also describe various historical and physical aspects of the Naval School, Annapolis, the Maryland State House, the Norfolk Navy Yard, and U.S.S.
 Raritan.